 Provide courses for students who have schedules that prevent them from taking a course when it is offered.
 MOCAP offers “any time, any place” learning for Missouri students.

 Present high quality instruction to students who are in alternative education settings

 MOCAP students are guided through courses by Missouri-certified teachers.
 Courses are delivered over the Internet.
 To assure student success with online learning, a variety of technology resources (streaming audio and video, computer animations, email, live chats, etc.) are provided.
 Teachers communicate with students and parents on a regular basis via email, phone, online messaging, etc.

 Who administers the MOCAP online program?

-Students and families interested in the MOCAP program should work with their schools to determine the best courses for the individual student: Course Catalog (mo.gov)
+Parents/Guardians of students interested in the MOCAP program and online courses should work with their schools counselor to determine the best plan of action and determine the best courses for the individual student: The MOCAP Course Catalog contains a comprehensive list of all courses offered by MOCAP providers.
+There are course options for students in grades K-12.

 District or charter school counselors and administration can help ensure course selections meet local graduation requirements, and that the student has the prerequisite skills needed for the course.

 Please visit the Missouri Graduation Requirements to view the minimum state requirements for graduation.

 Students taking more than two MOCAP courses must have an Individualized Learning Plan (ILP).
 For high school students this will be the Individual Career and Academic Plan (ICAP).